How is the Dutch education system structured?

 After passing the final exams, some students may continue their studies at university preparatory level (vwo).

-University preparatory education is a six-year pathway that prepares students for a scientific study at a research university (universiteit).
-There is a lot of room for in-depth theoretical learning within this level of studies.
+University preparatory education (voorbereidend wetenschappelijk onderwijs: vwo) University preparatory education is a six-year pathway that prepares students for a scientific study at a research university (universiteit).
+The main focus is in-depth theoretical learning.
 At the end of their third year (onderbouw), students choose one of the following four subject profiles:

-• Economy and society (economie en maatschappij)
+• Economy and society – E&M (economie en maatschappij)

-• Science and engineering (natuur en techniek)
+• Science and engineering – N&T (natuur en techniek)

 There are two different tracks within university preparatory education: